Well-posedness and exponential stability of the inhomogeneous anisotropic incompressible Navier-Stokes equation with far-field vacuum in two-dimensional whole space: Difficulties and Outline of Our Approach

 \section{Difficulties and Outline of Our Approach}

-In this section, we will explain the main difficulties of proving Theorem \ref{local-well} as well as our strategies for overcoming them.
-Let us begin by stating the main difficulties as follows.
+In this section, we will explain the main difficulties of proving Theorems \ref{local-well} and \ref{global-well} as well as our strategies for overcoming them.

-In order to solve the equations \eqref{o-ns} in certain $H^s$-spaces, we have to overcome the some difficulties as follows.
+Now let us explain the difficulties and our strategies for the local-in-time well-posedness theory.
+In order to solve Eq.\eqref{o-ns} in certain $H^s$-spaces, we have to overcome the some difficulties as follows.
 First of all, the far field vacuum of density and the disappearance of vertical dissipative term of velocity will prevent us from establishing the estimate for the vertical derivative of velocity.
-Thus, we apply the Hardy inequality and quantities $\p_1 \p_2^k u_1(k\ge 0)$ to control $\p_2^k u_1(k\ge 0)$ by adding with weight $(1+x_1)$.
+Thus, we apply the Hardy inequality and quantities $\p_1 \p_2^k u_1(k\ge 0)$ to control $\p_2^k u_1(k\ge 0)$ by adding with weight $\wx$.
 Since the pressure is controlled by the density and velocity, the estimate of pressure with weight can be controlled by using the singular integral with weight that should be smaller than one \cite{Stein1957}.
 Thus, this weight is not compatible with the weight generated by the Hardy inequality.
 Then, our method here is to put the weight generated by the Hardy inequality along with the density.